 - (c) SFSP Open Sites and Restricted Open Sites - Determinations of individual household eligibility are not required for meals served free at SFSP "open sites" or at restricted open sites.
-See III.G.3, "Eligibility Eligibility for Subrecipients," for more information. - c.
+Refer to III.G.3, "Eligibility for Subrecipients" for information on area eligibility. - c.
 Reduced Price Charges for Program Meals

 The SFA sets meal prices.
-However, the price for a reduced price lunch or breakfast may not exceed \$0.40 and \$0.30, respectively (see definition of "reduced price meal" in 7 CFR section 245.2).
+However, the price for a reduced price lunch or breakfast may not exceed \$0.40 and \$0.30, respectively (see the definition of a "reduced price meal" in 7 CFR section 245.2).